 Even though a chemical cabinet looks simple, its safety hinges on fire‑resistant construction, self‑closing doors, proper ventilation, and secure access.
 You should verify fire resistance by checking double‑walled steel with a 1.5‑inch airspace, NFPA 30 and OSHA 1910.106 compliance, and FM approval for high‑risk sites.
 Door mechanisms must include a self‑closing, three‑point latch, automatic latch, and lockable padlock option; a raised sill of at least two inches keeps spills inside.
 Guarantee ventilation meets code requirements, using dual vents or exhaust fans to remove vapors.
 Secure the unit with seismic brackets and restrict entry to authorized personnel only.
 Follow these steps to minimize fire spread, spill hazards, and unauthorized access.
 Ensure the cabinet is anchored to studs or uses heavy‑duty toggle bolts for added stability.
 Properly bolting the cabinet to the floor also helps meet building code requirements.
 Consider parallel lock options to enhance security across multiple cabinet sections.

-[Large Capacity Adjustable Storage]: Our flammable cabinet size is 36" x 25" x 20".
-45 gallons capacity can accommodate all the industrial tools or hazardous materials that need to be stored at one time.
+[Large Capacity Adjustable Storage]: Our flammable cabinet size is 24"H x 19"D x 19"W. 20 gallons capacity can accommodate all the industrial tools or hazardous materials that need to be stored at one time.
 Flammable storage cabinet is equipped with adjustable laminate, allowing you to easily place items of different heights

 How to Label, Maintain, and Stay Compliant